 - RACE ACROSS AOMORI 650km

-Ride Around Aomori 650km (2020 edition) is the first ever RAAM Qualifier to be held in Japan.
+The Ride Around Aomori 650km (2022edition) is the only RAAM Qualifier to be held in Japan.
 The 400 mile route passes through the most scenic areas of Aomori Prefecture, located at the northernmost tip of the Island of Honshu, Japan.

 From the Jomon prehistorical period of Japan, Aomori Prefecture, together with Hokkaido, the northernmost Island of Japan, has had strong trade and cultural ties with the eastern coastal areas of Siberia, which now lie within Russian territory.
 Between the 18th and 19th centuries, Russian whaling ships often visited the coasts off Aomori, while in turn, many Japanese fishing boats were saved by the Czarist Russia Navy when they sank off the coast of Siberia.

 In 1871, the intrepid British traveler, Lady Isabell Bird, passed through Aomori prefecture during her six month journey through this remote area of Japan.
 The Ride Across Aomori route will trace some parts of the route described in her travelogue titled “ Unbeaten Tracks of Japan”, a best-seller that vividly depicts the living conditions of the Japanese people as the country was rapidly modernizing in the 19th century.

 The route starts at the Shin-Aomori Shinkansen Station, a three hour journey from Tokyo.

 The first 200 km of the route will follow the coast all along the Shimokita Peninsula.
 The peninsula is sparsely populated with minimal traffic.
 Riders will pass through many quaint fishing villages along the beautiful coastline and pristine forest.